Oluwasetemi/css-note/slides.md

 ## Internal CSS

 Internal CSS is used to define styles for an entire HTML document.
-It is placed within the <kbd>style</kbd> tag in the <kbd>head</kbd> section of the HTML file.
+It is placed within the `style` tag in the `head` section of the HTML file.

 ```html {monaco-run}
 <style>